***PLEASE READ CAREFULLY***

 *Any entry using a prop brought onto stage without prior approval is subject to disqualification.

-Overall scores will be awarded for each age division, in addition to 1 Absolute High Score per day.
+Overall scores will be awarded for each age division, in addition to 1 Absolute High Score, 1 Choreography High Score, and 1 Technique High Score per awards session.

 Deductions may be made for routines that are not completed.
 If an uncompleted routine is allowed to attempt a second chance, it may not be eligible for Overall awards.
 This is to be determined by the judges.